 5 Tips If Your Web Site’s Traffic Slows in Summer Months

-From his 10+ years experience, he offers five tips for helping your summer Web traffic; they include:
+From his 10+ years experience, he offers five tips for helping your summer Web traffic.

 Create 30, 60 and 90-day plans – Mr. Prestipino suggests developing and implementing strategies in 30-day increments.

 “The 30-60-90 strategy is ideal as an outline of what you will accomplish, what you want to accomplish, and, finally, what you wish you could accomplish,” he writes.

 “In 30 days you will want to have created a media center on your site; in 60 days you will want to have had 10 bloggers written about your website or its products and services, and in 90 days you will want to get coverage from at least one major media news source,” he adds.
 “There are clearly a lot of steps involved to get there but writing down your plan will get you thinking about how to achieve them.
 When you plan, you plan to succeed.”

 Complete Big Projects – Mr. Prestipino asserts that in the process, you will uncover a challenge that needs to be solved.

 “…big projects might be a Website redesign, link building campaigns, conversion testing, etc,” he writes.
 “When it comes to selecting which big project you want to complete, you’ll need to weigh the potential return against the time commitment and legwork necessary to get the project done.”

 He points out the most-complex projects usually don’t provide short-term benefits.

 “Decide what would most benefit your business (creating social media campaigns, email marketing campaigns, etc.) and stick with it,” he explains.
 “When you know what you need and resolve to complete the task, it will make a difference to the bottom line in the near and long term.”